 Ringbrough, or Ringborough, (Ringheborg in Domesday) is the name of a community lost to the sea.
 Certainly by the early nineteenth century all that remained was a farm.

 During the Second World War, the farm was chosen for the construction of an artillery battery.
-All the military installations, including a brick-built observation tower, have succumbed to coastal erosion.
+In recent decades, almost the entire military installation, including a brick-built observation tower, has succumbed to coastal erosion.

 The land at Ringbrough is private property.